sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 ```
 BayWolf_2.5.1_acorn_coeffs_signed.xuv  33KB
 ```
-So we rename "BayWolf_2.5.1_acorn_coeffs_signed.xuv" to "Bose Updater.fl7980".
-Follow such way to rename all three firmware files.
+So rename "BayWolf_2.5.1_acorn_coeffs_signed.xuv" to "Bose Updater.fl7980".
+Follow such way and rename all these three firmware files.

 5.Wait the device disconnection notification sound.